 Researchers

-The National Genetic Heart Disease Registry cohorts will be available to Australian research groups in the future.
+The Australian Genetic Heart Disease Registry cohorts will be available to Australian research groups in the future.
 If you would like to discuss prospective projects, please email the Registry Coordinator.

 The Registry Advisory Committee and any relevant human research ethics committees must approve all research proposals.